 Getting brand stand-out is never easy, and with multiple channels showing your logo, it’s important to think differently.
 Therefore Red Onion created a multi-logo approach for this brand new click & collect app.

-The main logo (top, above) is white text on an extended red background, shaped to loosely represent a pin on a map.
+The main logo (top) is white text on an extended red background, shaped to loosely represent a pin on a map.
 The app has the users favourite local businesses all together on one screen.
 Being an app about where people meet to chat, it’s also reminiscent of a speech bubble which implies conversation.

-The logo has also been adjusted to work just as strongly on a black background, which gives plenty of versatility given how it will appear in magazines, adverts, online and on posters etc.
+The logo (shown below) has also been adjusted to work just as strongly on a black background, which gives plenty of versatility given how it will appear in magazines, adverts, online and on posters etc.